A node’s properties are defined by the defaults object in its html definition.

 </div>

-The template should contain an <input>
+The template should contain an <input> element with an id set to

 Use the property in the node